mariaedwards/calls-history/README.md

 ### API Server

+As a side note, I am not familiar with the details of the Django ecosystem and haven't worked with Django professionally, so my library choices and implementation were the results of reading documentation, StackOverflow, and blog posts using chatGPT.

 1. Set up project structure and install Django and Django REST framework.

 Django is a requirement for this project.
 I chose to integrate the Django REST framework due to its robustness and flexibility as a toolkit for building Web APIs.
 It enhances Django's capabilities, facilitating the creation of APIs that can interact with other services or serve as the backend for front-end applications, especially in Single Page Application (SPA) architectures that use frameworks like React or Angular.